Surge protectors are all the same, right? Why do you need a special one for your garage?

 First, let’s get some terminology out of the way.

-We may use the terms ‘power strip’ and ‘surge protector’ interchangeably, but there’s actually a difference between the two.
-That difference can mean a lot when it comes to what you’re plugging into them.
+We may use the terms ‘power strip’ and ‘surge protector’ interchangeably, but there’s a difference between the two.

 7 Things to Consider When Buying A Garage Surge Protector